Todd's Guide to Creating Video Tutorials

 There’s a few other steps you should perform before moving ahead with your first recording.

-- Print out your script — You’re going to need to follow along with your script (and make notes) as you’re recording your screen.
+- Print out your script — You’re going to need to follow along with your script (and make

 - For those situations, I prefer to have a hard copy of my script next to me on my desk rather than trying to follow online with a soft copy in a separate window